 Deadline on bluetongue zones

 MARCH 11, 2008: Farmers in the bluetongue zones have lessthan a week to move their livestock before tough movement restrictionsare reintroduced.

-Therestrictions will limit the movement of livestock in the bluetonguezones and will have a marked effect on shows, events and markets over
+Therestrictions will limit the movement of livestock in the bluetonguezones and will have a marked effect on shows, events and markets overthe next few months.

 The vector free season began on December 20, relaxing the movement restrictions whilst midge activity was at its lowest.

-Duringthe three month period, all animals were subject to pre-movementtesting, with a further 40 infected premises being identified as a
+Duringthe three month period, all animals were subject to pre-movementtesting, with a further 40 infected premises being identified as aresult.

 This week, the number of cases broke the 100 mark, with the number of confirmed cases in England and Wales now standing at 101.